 A chainsaw is a hand-held saw, which is used as a cutting tool by a chain with a series of articulated teeth, and which is wrapped around a guide.
 It consists of a drive and working machine, which is bound by a clutch.
 The type of drive is distinguished by a motor sprocket (gasoline engine), an electric sprocket (an electric motor), and a sprocket powered by compressed (compressed) air.
 The first two are used in forest exploitation and the third in underwater works.

-There are also aku chainsaws, these saws allow complete mobility and quality work in your garden, and thanks to advanced technology, it allows you to recharge your battery.
-Also, they are much quieter than gas-powered chainsaws and don’t pollute the air, even do, if you are doing organic farming, than you should look for bio chain oil.
+There are also acu chainsaws, these saws allow complete mobility and quality work in your garden, and thanks to advanced technology, it allows you to recharge your battery.
+Also, they are much quieter than gas-powered chainsaws and don’t pollute the air, even do, if you are doing organic farming, then you should look for bio chain oil.

 When designing the system, care should be taken of the angle and range of the sprayers, to make an ideal layout, and of flow and pressure, to ensure that your plumbing can provide enough pressure for all the sprayers you intend to set up and use at the same time.
 In the case of less plumbing capacity, you can always use faucet manifolds to separate dispensers or sprayer groups into different hoses and use them alternately instead of simultaneously.